Itsyourdriver/itsyourdriver.github.io/content/services/_index.md

 > **WARNING that the above status page is hosted by BetterStack which uses Google Analytics, nothing I can do about it for now until I replace it with something without tracking.**

 - [LibreMDb](https://lmdb.driver.fyi) - A frontend for iMDb.
-- [Quetre](https://quetre.driver.fyi) - A frontend for Quora. - Instance is currently blocked.
-I am working on finding a way around it, no promises for now.
 - [Redlib](https://redlib.driver.fyi) - A frontend for reddit.
-Using a fork from [here](https://git.ptr.moe/baalajimaestro/redlib) to route traffic through reddit's onion service to prevent blocks (as my server is blocked by reddit due to their insane amounts of pre-emptive blocks on VPN/Datacenter IP addresses)
+Using a fork from [here](https://git.ptr.moe/baalajimaestro/redlib) to route traffic through reddit's onion service to prevent blocks
 - [Phantom](https://phantom.driver.fyi) - A frontend for Fandom.

 All are protected by [Anubis](https://anubis.techaro.lol/).
 I am aware that lower powered devices cannot easily complete Anubis Challenges, unfortunately I am not wanting to deal with bots scraping my instances so you will have to deal with it for now.